paretoman/votekit/src/pages/code_sim.md

 voterSimList -> voterSim -> voter -> voterRegistrar

 # Sim Architecture for Candidates
-Made classes that will exist only within a sim state: SimCandidate and SimCandidateDistribution.
+Made classes that will exist only within a sim state: CandidateSim and CandidateDnSim.
 These handle functionality that is specific to sims.

-A SimCandidate has a component that is an instance of Candidate.
+A CandidateSim has a component that is an instance of Candidate.
 This candidate component persists between states.
 Registrar also has related functionality for assigning each candidate an id.

-A SimCandidateDistribution has a component that is an instance of CandidateDistribution.
+A CandidateDnSim has a component that is an instance of CandidateDn.
 This persists between states.
 Registrar has related functionality.

 We don't need inheritance like we used for voters, at least not for right now.
-If we did want inheritance, we could call subclasses of SimCandidate and SimCandidateDistribution from each sim.
+If we did want inheritance, we could call subclasses of CandidateSim and CandidateDnSim from each sim.

-Made a simple list of simCandidate instances called simCandidateList.
+Made a simple list of candidateSim instances called candidateSimList.
 It really just passes along function calls to each member of the list.
-The class simCandidateDistributionList is analogous to this for candidate distributions.
+The class candidateDnSimList is analogous to this for candidate distributions.

 ## Class Diagrams

-simCandidateList -> simCandidate -> candidate -> candidateRegistrar
+candidateSimList -> candidateSim -> candidate -> candidateRegistrar

-simCandidateDistributionList -> simCandidateDistribution -> candidateDistribution -> candidateDistributionRegistrar
+candidateDnSimList -> candidateDnSim -> candidateDn -> candidateDistributionRegistrar